RumaxDA/RumaxDA/README.md

 ### 🚀 Featured Projects

-**[Road Signs Classification API](https://github.com/RumaxDA/road-signs-classification)** A FastAPI backend that asynchronously processes road sign detections from images.
-It integrates custom CNN and EfficientNet-B0 models for classification, and YOLOv8 for detection, logging results seamlessly into a PostgreSQL database.
+**[Road Signs Classification API](https://github.com/RumaxDA/road-signs-classification)** A complete end-to-end application featuring a FastAPI backend that asynchronously processes road sign detections from images.
+It integrates a two-stage machine learning pipeline (YOLOv8 for detection, custom CNN and EfficientNet-B0 for classification) and logs processing results seamlessly into a PostgreSQL database.

 **[Car Rental API](https://github.com/RumaxDA/rent_car_django)**
-A strictly backend-only Django REST API built with the Service Layer pattern.
+A backend-only Django REST API built with the Service Layer pattern and deployed on AWS.
 It features advanced Role-Based Access Control, automated background tasks with Celery/Redis, and automated CI pipelines (GitHub Actions) for linting and executing Pytest suites within a Dockerized database environment.

 **[Amateur Football League Management System](https://github.com/RumaxDA/amateur-football-league)** A fully containerized system managing amateur sports leagues.
 It utilizes a FastAPI backend to handle complex tournament logic, real-time match events, and secure JWT authentication, served to an Angular Material frontend.